informidas/python-challenge/PyBoss/readme.md

 ![A boss knuckle image](boss.jpg)
 # PyBoss HR Solution

-The included script provides a solution to ingest a csv file into a list array structure and process the file to generate cahnges to the structure of the data. <br/><br/>
+The included script provides a solution to ingest a csv file into a list array structure and process the file to generate changes to the structure of the data. <br/><br/>

 In summary, the required conversions to the csv input file are as follows: <br/>